 Upload the rainbow shape to Cricut Design Space (learn more about uploading SVG files).
 There are two identical pieces—cut both out of black cardstock.
-If you need help using your Cricut, join Cricut Academy, my extensive online learning course!
+If you need help using your Cricut, get started with my Cricut Basics eBook!

 Cut a piece of contact paper larger than your rainbow pieces and peel off the backing paper.
 Place sticky-side up and adhere to your work table using a bit of washi or other tape—this helps keep everything from shifting.